AlexNikolov2/Avtoborsa/readme.md

 # Currently dynamizing the app:

-* Authentication with register is working, but I have to enable adding user to database
+* Authentication is fully done, we are now going to make effective CRUD

 # About the site: